ShervanGharari/HYDEX/README.md

 All the streamflow values will be converted to NetCDF file instead of ts3 format.

-It is easier to read and compare them.
+It is easier to read and compare gauges.

-The data retreval is faster.
+The data retrieval is faster.

 Similar starting and ending point for all the data for all the gauges.